 Things are different if you move outside of the EU.
 In this situation, the German government would ask you to pay back any state top-ups you received into your Riester account - at the latest, by the time you retire.
 This means that the Riester scheme loses one of the main things that makes it profitable.
 It’s therefore only suitable for people who want to spend their whole lives in Europe.
 Anyone planning their retirement elsewhere should distance themselves from this system.

 Basic pension (Rürup) and bAV

 Pensions from company pension schemes (bAV) and the basic pension (Rürup) are handled in a very similar way to state pension benefits.

 Contributions that have already been made are practically impossible to get back in both cases.
 Instead, you will (when you reach retirement age) acquire a pension entitlement that remains independent of your place of residence.

 Since both variants work with tax advantages when paying in and not via allowances, the payment of pension benefits is also less complicated: it is possible to have both pensions transferred abroad.

 Probably the simplest and clearest form of pension is the so-called private pension insurance (Private Rentenversicherung).
 Since this simply involves a contract between the saver and a financial institution, government requirements are reduced to a minimum.

 Caution is only required with the exact terms of the contract, as these can differ significantly depending on the provider.
 However, your private pension can eventually be paid out almost anywhere in the world without any problems or deductions.

-Horizon65 helps you find a retirement investment strategy that is tailored to your needs and goals, even if you move abroad.
+Horizon65 helps you find a private pension plan that is tailored to your needs and goals, even if you move abroad.
 Specially for IamExpat readers, they are offering a free consultation to help you discover what’s possible.